Mariah May: WWE (2025–present)

+NXT (2025–2026)

-Mead made her surprise WWE debut for the NXT brand on 3 June 2025 episode of NXT as a face, where she confronted NXT Women's Champion Jacy Jayne and subsequently adopted a new ring name, Blake Monroe.
+Mead made her surprise WWE debut for the NXT brand on 3 June 2025 episode of NXT as a face, where she confronted NXT Women's Champion Jacy Jayne and subsequently adopted the ring name Blake Monroe.
 Monroe made her televised in-ring debut at NXT The Great American Bash on 12 July in a tag team match, where she teamed with Jordynne Grace to defeat Fatal Influence (Jayne and Fallon Henley).
 The following night at Evolution, Monroe accompanied Grace in the latter's NXT Women's Championship match against Jayne, where Monroe attacked Grace with the title belt, turning heel in the process.
 The pair traded victories, with Monroe defeating Grace at NXT Heatwave on 24 August whereas Grace defeated Monroe in a Weaponized Steel Cage match at NXT No Mercy on 27 September to end their feud.
 Immediately after, Monroe set her sights on the NXT Women's North American Championship held by Sol Ruca.
 At NXT Halloween Havoc on 25 October, Monroe defeated Zaria, who wrestled on behalf of an injured Ruca, to win the title, her first championship in WWE.
 In her first title defence at Night 1 of NXT: Gold Rush on 18 November, Monroe defeated Ruca by technical knockout after Zaria threw in the towel on Ruca's behalf.
+On 16 December episode of NXT, during a match against Thea Hail, they botched a pinfall and Monroe lost the title in an unplanned title change, ending her reign at 52 days.

+On 17 March 2026 episode of NXT, Monroe then began a feud with Tatum Paxley and stole the title from her after retaining against Izzi Dame in a Steel Cage match.
+At NXT Stand & Deliver on 4 April, Monroe failed to win the title from Paxley.
+On the following episode of NXT on 7 April, Monroe declared herself champion after The Vanity Project gifted her a custom belt despite losing to Paxley at Stand and Deliver.
+That same night, Monroe and Jackson Drake defeated Paxley and Shiloh Hill in a mixed tag team match following interference from Brad Baylor and Ricky Smokes with Monroe pinning Paxley.
+On NXT: Revenge Night 2 on 14 April, Monroe once again failed to win the title from Paxley in a Casket match in what would be her final match in NXT.

+SmackDown (2026–present)

+On 24 April 2026 episode of SmackDown, a vignette aired teasing Monroe's arrival to the SmackDown brand, making her debut on 27 June, edition of SmackDown in her hometown in London.